How the people around you shape your biology, and what happens when they're not there

 Growing up in India in the 1980s and 90s, the message was clear: be competitive.
 Be the sole winner.
 Middle-class kids in the developing world were raised with the idea that success was individual, that ambition meant outrunning everyone else.

-It took years to realize something the research now confirms with data from over 3.4 million people: human beings aren't built for solo races.
-We're collaborative creatures.
+Human beings are collaborative creatures, not solo racers, a fact the research now confirms with data from over 3.4 million people.
 Our biology rewards social connection and punishes isolation with the same severity as smoking or physical inactivity.

-A landmark 2010 meta-analysis by Dr. Julianne Holt-Lunstad, professor of psychology at Brigham Young University, analyzed 148 studies with 308,849 participants.
-People with stronger social relationships had a 50% increased likelihood of survival compared to those with weaker connections1.
-As Holt-Lunstad has noted, "The magnitude of this effect is comparable with quitting smoking and it exceeds many well-established risk factors for mortality, including obesity and physical inactivity."
+A landmark 2010 meta-analysis, led by Dr. Julianne Holt-Lunstad, professor of psychology at Brigham Young University, analyzed 148 studies with 308,849 participants.
+According to research by Holt-Lunstad, people with stronger social relationships had a 50% increased likelihood of survival compared to those with weaker connections1.
+As noted by Holt-Lunstad, "The magnitude of this effect is comparable with quitting smoking and it exceeds many well-established risk factors for mortality, including obesity and physical inactivity."

 Fifty percent.
 Not 5% or 10%.
 Half.